 Want to check out the next hot travel destinations before the crowds arrive?
-Travel bloggers make it their business to travel the world — they can spot travel trends before anyone else.
+Travel bloggers make it their business to travel the world — they can spot trending travel destinations before anyone else.
 So I reached out to some of them to ask them to tell us about the best emerging destinations around the world.
 You know, the overlooked places that are still a bit off-the-beaten-track, but are poised to become big travel destinations in 2018 and beyond.
-These are the sort of trending travel spots you’ll want to visit before they become popular tourist spots.
+These are the 2018 travel destinations you’ll want to visit before they become popular tourist spots.
 So here it is: a list of 17 travel bloggers favorite emerging travel destinations for 2018 and beyond.

 Want more inspiration?
-Check out our full series on the:
+Check out our full series:

 While neighboring Saint Lucia and Barbados are well-known for their luxury hotels and resorts, Dominica hasn’t experienced such development yet.
 However, the island is becoming more popular among hikers and adventurers.
 It’s probably the wildest Caribbean island, with thick rainforests, high waterfalls, milk-colored rivers, smoky volcanoes and pristine coral reefs.
 The island is trying to become a solid, eco-friendly destination for nature lovers, and it looks like the effort is succeeding.
 Hotels are basic as compared to other islands, but the prices are more affordable.